 A focus of our laboratory is developing and presenting activities for middle and high school students.
 One activity is Immunity and You –a web and CD-based Immunology Curriculum for high school

 We also participate in many workshops like EYH and GEMS, aimed at interesting young girls in careers in science.

 My teaching is focused on the impact of immunology in animal health and disease.
-Currently, I teach 1 3-credit course, Animal Science 3700, (enrollment -50 plus auditors) and 1 1-credit course , Animal Science 1050 (enrollment- 51 students).
-Spring 2010 I am the faculty member responsible for the Immunology Journal Club, VetMI 7231 (enrollment-15).
-I also lecture in Animal Science 1600, Animal Science 3800, Veterinary College Block IV, Advanced Immunology Vet Sci 7050.
+Currently, I teach 1 3-credit course, Animal Science 3700, (enrollment -50 plus auditors) and a required 1-credit course , Animal Science 1105 (enrollment- 107 students).
+Each fall, I teach in Veterinary College Block IV, and each spring in Advanced Immunology Vet Sci 7050.
+Previously, in Spring 2010 I was the faculty member responsible for the Immunology Journal Club, VetMI 7231 (enrollment-15).
+I also participate in two summer courses in the Animal Science Department.
+In the past, I've lectured in Animal Science 1600, Animal Science 3800,

 Awards and Honors

 - Donald C. Burgett Distinguished Advisor Award (2014) CALS